Undergraduate Courses

 Please note, acceptance onto the course is at the discretion of The Lir Academy.
 If The Lir Academy feels for whatever reason that a participant is not suitable for the course, they will not be accepted.
 All decisions are final and not subject to appeal.

-As this is only a one year course, it does not attract government funding.
-All students offered places on the Foundation Diploma in Acting and Theatre are required to fund both the annual fee and all living costs privately.
+As this is only a one-year course, it does not attract government funding.
+All students offered places on the Foundation Diploma in Acting & Theatre are required to fund both the annual fee and all living costs privately.

 As this course is placed on the National Framework, it is open to EU and Non-EU students.
 Non-EU students will be eligible to get a student visa to undertake this course in Ireland.